ebeauce/earthquake_detection_EB_et_al_2019/README.md

 $ make

-It might require to tune the Makefile with the proper C compiler.
-CUDA is required to compile the GPU code via nvcc.<br/>
 - Go back to the main folder and start running the scripts from the folder scripts.
 The first code to run 00_download_data.py, which downloads the data, the moveout grid and the classifier from my dropbox.<br/>
 - Run 0_make_architecture.py, which creates different folders where the intermediate outputs will be stored.<br/>
 - You are now ready to start the detection workflow.
 Run 1_calculate_CNR.py, which calculates the composite network response and extract a bunch of candidate template events and store them to the output folder.<br/>